Key could be verified via a test request

 #> $ type : chr "FOLDER"

 Schema objects can have an arbitrary amount of children.
 Children are always of type sc_schema. x$type contains the type of the schema object.
-A complete list of schema types is avilable in the API reference.
+A complete list of schema types is available in the API reference.

 Other Resources